 From Merced, follow Calif.
 140 to the Arch Rock Entrance.

-An annual Yosemite pass can be purchased for $40, and other standard passes may be used as well.
+An annual Yosemite pass can be purchased and other standard passes may be used as well.

 Reservations are only needed if you plan to spend the night in the park.